faraday23/cloud-native-portfolio/projects/3-software development/dot-net/dot-net.md

 </pre>

 <h2>3.
 Containerizing Microservices</h2>
-<p>The .NET SDK has built-in support for Docker.
-In the project directory, you can add a <code>Dockerfile</code> to define how to build a Docker image of your microservice:</p>
+<p>The .NET SDK has built-in support for Docker, which I made use of.
+In the project directory, I added a <code>Dockerfile</code> to define how to build a Docker image of my microservice:</p>
 <pre>
 <code>
 FROM mcr.microsoft.com/dotnet/aspnet:7.0 AS base